willblenkhorn/Audio-processing-toolkit/README.md

 * To compare FIR filters to a filter made with a CWT with the PyCWT library
 * Use CWT to find "low energy" parts of the spectrum and remove these from the result, assumes low energy = noise
 * create a "sound profile" of speach and then filter outside this with a CWT to remove background noise eg road (low frequencies)
-* Create basic GUI using PySide library to display graphical output, enable options, load files etc
+* Create basic GUI using PyQT5 library to display graphical output, enable options, load files etc

 ## Coding organisation: